-First and foremost, value betting depends on your reading of the event and of the market odds.
+First and foremost, finding value depends on your reading of the event and of the market odds.
 Get either one wrong, and you have a problem!
 Also, market volatility can place havoc with your bets, especially when trying to place them in-play.
 An event such as a goal or sending off can majorly impact the odds.
 If you don’t place your bet in time, you lose the opportunity altogether because the value is gone.
 Volatility can also wreck a bet with positive EV because it can transform a bet based on logic and good data, into one based on luck.

 Full focus is required at all times.
 A misclick can have dire consequences!
 Imagine betting £2000 instead of £200!
 Betting markets have time delays to protect the bookmaker, so you have to bear that in mind.
 Finally, if using an exchange, you need the right level of liquidity to place a large enough bet.

 Your bank may not allow you to use an account for betting.
 Also, bookmakers love banning or restricting the accounts of competent bettors.
 If you show an ability to pick value bets, you WILL be restricted and will have to open new betting accounts.

 Value Betting Compared to Matched Betting, Arbitrage Betting, & Sports Trading